Sheldon Adelson’s Las Vegas Review-Journal twice endorsed Trump. Now it’s advising him to admit he lost.

 Fox News cuts away from Kayleigh McEnany news conference after she alleges vote fraud with no evidence

-The editorial acknowledged Trump is unlikely to stop fighting against the results, but “he has nothing to lose” by cooperating with President-elect Biden’s transition team, and the former vice-president “deserves the same consideration” offered to Trump in 2016 by then-President Obama.
+The editorial acknowledged Trump is unlikely to stop fighting the results, but “he has nothing to lose” by cooperating with President-elect Biden’s transition team, and the former vice president “deserves the same consideration” offered to Trump in 2016 by then-President Barack Obama.

-The Review-Journal is the largest newspaper in Nevada, where the Trump campaign has claimed thousands voted improperly while offering no credible evidence.
+The Review-Journal is the largest newspaper in Nevada, where the Trump campaign has claimed thousands voted improperly, while offering no credible evidence.
 Most news organizations projected on Saturday that Biden will win Nevada’s six electoral votes.
 As of Thursday, Biden leads Trump by more than 36,000 votes.

 While a handful of newspapers endorsed Trump in 2016 prior to the Review-Journal, the Nevada newspaper was the first with a circulation of over 100,000 to do so.
 It also endorsed Trump in 2020.

 It’s unclear what role exactly Adelson played in this week’s editorial.
-(The newspaper’s publisher did not immediately return The Post’s inquiry).
-But a 2015 Review-Journal editorial explored how the editorial page could change after Adelson’s purchase, noting that the page has long had a libertarian/conservative tilt and presidential endorsements would unlikely change.
+(The newspaper’s publisher did not immediately return The Washington Post’s inquiry).
+But a 2015 Review-Journal editorial explored how the editorial page could change after Adelson’s purchase, noting that the page has long had a libertarian/conservative tilt and presidential endorsements would probably not change.

 “Newspaper owners aren’t supposed to interfere with news content.
-But it’s perfectly appropriate for them to seize full control of the editorial page and steer the philosophy of their editorial board,” it read.
+But it’s perfectly appropriate for them to seize full control of the editorial page and steer the philosophy of their editorial board,” it said.
 “The Las Vegas Review-Journal’s editorial page can become his family’s personal soap box, if that’s what they want.”

 Read more: